-Report on Compliance for Each Major State Project
+Report on Compliance for Each Major Federal Program and Major State Project

-We have audited Union County, Florida (the County)'s compliance with the types of compliance requirements described in the Department of Financial Services' State Projects Compliance Supplement that could have a direct and material effect on each of the County's major state projects for the year ended September 30, 2019.
-The County's major State projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Union County, Florida (the County)'s compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement and Florida Department of Financial Services State Projects Compliance Supplement that could have a direct and material effect on each of the County's major federal programs and major state projects for the year ended September 30, 2020.
+The County's major federal programs and state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs